-Northern Irish baritone Brian McAlea graduated from the University of Oxford where he read Music and sang as a Choral Scholar with the Choir of New College.
-He subsequently won a scholarship to The Guildhall School of Music and Drama where he studied with Robert Dean.
+Northern Irish baritone Brian McAlea graduated from the University of Oxford where he read Music and sang with the Choir of New College.
+He subsequently won a scholarship to The Guildhall School of Music and Drama where he studied under Robert Dean and graduated with Distinction.
 Brian is currently supported by BBC Northern Ireland, the Arts Council of Northern Ireland and Exitex Ltd.

 Brian has also performed with some of the most notable ensembles in the UK and Ireland including the Gabrieli Consort, the Choir of the Age of Enlightenment, the Dunedin Consort, Britten Sinfonia Voices, Chamber Choir Ireland and is a founding member of Northern Ireland’s award-winning ensemble, Sestina.

 A detailed CV is available on request.